zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 * `exec` to run a pre-built binary specified in program, for example `"program":"${workspaceRoot}/mybin"`.
 * `remote` to attach to a remote headless Delve server.
 You must manually run Delve on the remote machine, and provide the additional `remotePath`, `host` and `port` debug configuration options pointing at the remote machine.

-The debugger cannot read GOPATH from the user/workspace settings.
-Therefore, if you want to use a GOPATH that is different from the one set outside of VS Code, then set it in the `env` property in the launch.json file.
+GOPATH set using the `go.gopath` setting in Visual Studio Code is not readable by the debugger in the Go extension.
+Therefore, if you do use the `go.gopath` setting, remember to pass the same in the `env` property of the `launch.json` as an environment variable.

 ## Remote Debugging